BryanJacobs/FIDO2Applet/docs/security_model.md

 of their software and the tamper-proofness of their hardware to protect private keying material.

 This app is different.
-In this app, once you set a PIN, the "wrapping key" - without which the authenticator is useless - is encrypted using a key derived from the PIN.
+In this app, when you enable the "alwaysUv" option, the "wrapping key" - without which the authenticator is useless - is encrypted using a key derived from the PIN.
 This means no credentials can be created or used unless you provide your PIN...

 ## Details: Security Levels